becem-gharbi/esp-ota-cicd/README.md

 # ESP OTA CI/CD

-This project provides an CI/CD pipeline designed for seamless remote software updates to `ESP32`.
-Plus, a PlatformIO library to automatically handle deployment.
+This project provides an CI/CD pipeline designed for seamless remote software updates to *ESP32* including a PlatformIO library to automatically handle deployment.

 ## Requirements